fenago/deep-learning-time-series-forecasting/chapter_20/Lab18.md

 ```

+##### Run Notebook
+Click notebook `03_multivariate_encoder_decoder_lstm.ipynb` in jupterLab UI and run jupyter notebook.

 Running the example fits the model and summarizes the performance on the test dataset.
 Experimentation found that this model appears less stable than the
 univariate case and may
 be related to the differing scales of the input eight variables.
 We can